RISHYAVANDHAN/Structural-Optimisation/README.md

 ### Command to run the files:

+$ python 3dhanger.py --res <10,50,100>

+run the different values separately to generate the 3 mesh files of different resolutions.

 $ python 3dhanger_run_res.py

-This is enough to run the file, make sure you run in CMD and not Powershell, OpenCFS is not supported in Powershell.
+Make sure you run in CMD and not Powershell, OpenCFS is not supported in Powershell.

 ## Install CFS